 Correct Nutrient Deficiencies

 Folate is also crucial.
 Sirloin steak is a poor source.
 Vegetarians can do well on the folate front, as chickpeas, black-eyed peas, lentils, and leafy greens are all excellent options.
 Vitamin B-12 is necessary for optimal brain function.
-Fortified vegetarian foods and supplements are commonly used for those adopting a vegetarian diet in order to get the need amount of vitamin B-12.
+Fortified vegetarian foods and supplements are commonly used for those adopting a vegetarian diet in order to get the necessary amount of vitamin B-12.
 When these are not available, the use of sterilized skim milk is an alternative if one wants to go to a plant-based diet.
 Deficiencies in magnesium, other B vitamins, vitamin D, zinc, and omega-3 fats can also contribute to mental depression as well.
 If one has depression, having your menus analyzed for nutrient adequacy by a dietician is wise.
 I have seen individuals whose depression disappeared when they adopted a well-balanced, fiber-rich vegetarian diet.

 Quench Inflammation!